Qurate Retail, Inc. (NASDAQ:QRTEA) Short Interest Update

-Qurate Retail (NASDAQ:QRTEA – Get Rating) last announced its earnings results on Wednesday, March 1st.
-The company reported ($0.05) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.19).
-Qurate Retail had a negative net margin of 21.43% and a positive return on equity of 3.28%.
-The company had revenue of $3.53 billion for the quarter, compared to the consensus estimate of $3.51 billion.
-During the same quarter in the previous year, the firm earned $0.40 earnings per share.
-The company’s revenue for the quarter was down 13.1% compared to the same quarter last year.
-On average, equities research analysts predict that Qurate Retail will post 0.02 EPS for the current year.
+Qurate Retail (NASDAQ:QRTEA – Get Rating) last issued its quarterly earnings results on Wednesday, March 1st.
+The company reported ($0.05) EPS for the quarter, missing the consensus estimate of $0.14 by ($0.19).
+The business had revenue of $3.53 billion during the quarter, compared to the consensus estimate of $3.51 billion.
+Qurate Retail had a positive return on equity of 3.28% and a negative net margin of 21.43%.
+The business’s quarterly revenue was down 13.1% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.40 earnings per share.
+As a group, research analysts anticipate that Qurate Retail will post 0.02 earnings per share for the current year.

-In related news, CEO David Rawlinson sold 89,300 shares of the firm’s stock in a transaction dated Friday, March 17th.
+In other Qurate Retail news, CEO David Rawlinson sold 89,300 shares of the company’s stock in a transaction dated Friday, March 17th.
 The shares were sold at an average price of $0.92, for a total transaction of $82,156.00.
-Following the completion of the sale, the chief executive officer now owns 372,004 shares in the company, valued at $342,243.68.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders sold a total of 117,500 shares of company stock worth $108,100 over the last quarter.
-Insiders own 11.63% of the company’s stock.
+Following the completion of the sale, the chief executive officer now directly owns 372,004 shares of the company’s stock, valued at $342,243.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Over the last ninety days, insiders sold 117,500 shares of company stock valued at $108,100.
+11.63% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On Qurate Retail